 Keeping extra boxes is a great idea and inexpensive insurance against damage, if a repair if needed the product and batch will be the same, and you have options even if the product has been discontinued.

-Diagonal installations may require 5% extra material over and above the cutting allowance given above.
+Diagonal installations will generally require 5% more material over and above the cutting allowance given above.